LaxarJS/shop-demo/docs/tutorials/final_steps.md

 # Final Steps
-We add the OrderActivity and the HeadlineWidget to the application and edit the second page.
+The only tasks left to do are adding the OrderActivity and the HeadlineWidget to the application and adjust the second page to our needs.

 ## OrderActivity
-The OrderActivity listens to the order action request of the ShoppingCartWidget.
-When receiving it, the activity publishes the mandatory ```willTakeAction``` event and sends the order to the PouchDB back end.
-If the operation is successful it publishes a ```didTakeAction``` with the outcome ```SUCCESS``` and in other case with outcome ```ERROR```.
+The OrderActivity listens to the `takeActionRequest` event of the ShoppingCartWidget as intent to submit the order to some imaginary order system.
+In our example we simply put the order into our PouchDB backend.
+If this is successful the activity publishes a `didTakeAction` using the outcome `SUCCESS` and otherwise using outcome `ERROR`.

 ![Step 4](img/step4.png)

-If the order is successfully placed our application should navigate to the second page finish_order.json.
-To navigate to another page a widget or an activity has to publish the ```navigateRequest``` event.
-In the OrderActivity we let it publish the event with the target place we configured in the page and the flow.
+If the order is successfully placed, our application should navigate to the second page named `finish_order.json`.
+To achieve this the activity has to publish a `navigateRequest` event using a configured target that is navigated to.
+This target has to exist as a target for our active place in the flow.

 [shop_demo/includes/widgets/shop_demo/order_activity/order_activity.js:](../../includes/widgets/shop_demo/order_activity/order_activity.js#L42)
 ```javascript